 Offering REMOTE CONSULTS & FOLLOW-UPS via FaceTime and/or Zoom depending on customer preference.
 HFDT offers force-free positive dog training from puppy I to adult reactive "aggressive" dogs.
 I work with ALL ages, sizes and breeds and tailor classes to promote demonstrable learning, real life skills and a happy dog.
 Scheduling is flexible; No need to "lock-in" a weekly class time, evening and weekend hours are available in addition to regular business hours.
 Four session packages are discounted off the hourly rate.
-Further discounts are offered to residents of 20901.

 Family Focused.
 I work with expectant families and their dogs to pro-actively prepare for baby's arrival and beyond, focusing on successful strategies and proofed behaviors for an uneventful and smooth homecoming.
 Likewise for families with toddlers, that may need coaching and training to maintain and promote a safe and inclusive environment for everyone.